If you’re thinking of hiring a financial advisor, you may be wondering what unexpected problems you might face after you start working with him.

 Tactical Financial Advisors

 The other problem is that it is difficult for an advisory or wealth management firm managing $100 billion to ease in and out of client investments.
-This is addressed more below.
+This is addressed more later in this post.

 Every Investor Makes Mistakes